-Here is a story I sometimes tell when I want to get across this idea of putting things in perspective.
 Looking back at some of the things that were ‘end-of-my-world’ incidents, break-ups and problems when I was in secondary school, I realize now that they barely made the faintest of ripples in my life as whole.

 Can you put things into perspective?
 If you didn’t do well in an exam, for example, is it causing you too much worry?
 The marks themselves are not that important as they only serve as a rough indicator of your progress.
-They don’t count for much in the overall mark for the year and no one—no university, no future employer—will be interested in knowing how you did in an exam you took when you were 14 years old.
+They don’t count for much and no one—no university, no future employer—will be interested in knowing how you did in an exam you took when you were 14 years old.
 It may be kind of difficult to see that now—because now it is the disastrous mark that you are staring at.
 You need to just try to figure out what caused you to slip up this time and work on ways to improve.
 If you can’t figure it out on your own, you can ask your teachers and friends for advice.
 (Note: I work in a school that puts a lot of emphasis on academic achievement and this note was written after and exam period, so this is why I am focusing on tests here, but the same message applies to things like family and relationship problems as well.

 3. Don’t force your sense of perspective on others